- 1 INTRODUCTION

 Frictional unemployment, also called search unemployment, occurs when workers lose their current job and are in the process of finding another one.
 There may be little that can be done to reduce this type of unemployment, other than providing better information to reduce the search time.
 This suggests that zero unemployment is impossible at any one time because some workers will always be in the process of changing jobs.

 - VOLUNTARY UNEMPLOYMENT

-Voluntary unemployment is defined as a situation when workers choose not to work at the current equilibrium wage rate for one reason or another worker may elect not to participate in the labour market.
+Voluntary unemployment is defined as a situation when workers choose not to work at the current equilibrium wage rate for one reason or another worker may elect not to participate in the labor market.
 There are several reasons for the existence of voluntary unemployment including excessively generous welfare benefits and high rates of income tax.
-Voluntary unemployment is likely to occur when the equilibrium wage rate is below the wage necessary to encourage individuals to supply their labour.
+Voluntary unemployment is likely to occur when the equilibrium wage rate is below the wage necessary to encourage individuals to supply their labor.

 - THE NATURAL RATE OF UNEMPLOYMENT

-It is defined as the rate of unemployment that still exists when the labour market is in equilibrium and includes seasonal frictional and voluntary unemployment.
+It is defined as the rate of unemployment that still exists when the labor market is in equilibrium and includes seasonal frictional and voluntary unemployment.
 The US economist million fried men first used the concept to help explain the connection between unemployment and inflation.
 A fired man argued that if unemployment fell below the natural rate there would be an increase in the rate of inflation.

 - STRUCTURAL UNEMPLOYMENT AND LABOUR MOBILITY

-Labour immobility is likely to increase structural unemployment this is because the industries that are growing and need labour, often called sunrise industries are not necessarily able to employ the same workers who have been displaced in the declining, sunset industries
+Labour immobility is likely to increase structural unemployment this is because the industries that are growing and need labor, often called sunrise industries are not necessarily able to employ the same workers who have been displaced in the declining, sunset industries

 THERE ARE THREE TYPES OF LABOUR IMMOBILITY